 Overall Well-Being for the Entire Family

-Dr. Bauman has long been a proponent of a whole person approach to mental and physical health care.
+Now a full member of the American College of Lifestyle Medicine, Dr. Bauman has long been a proponent of a whole person approach to mental and physical health care.
 In fact, it is very difficult to separate mind from body in thinking about our overall health.
 No matter what brings you to our care, all members of the family will benefit from this approach.
-Strategies include education about the physiological/psychological nature of stress, physiological/psychological tools to help manage stress and anxiety, an emphasis on nutrition and physical exercise to enhance overall well-being and longevity, and connecting families to resources locally and nationally for additional programs and information.
+Strategies include education about the physiological/psychological nature of stress, physiological/psychological tools to help manage stress and anxiety, an emphasis on nutrition, sleep, and physical exercise to enhance overall well-being and longevity, and connecting families to resources locally and nationally for additional programs and information.

 Additionally, you will learn about Emotional Intelligence .
 This is not new.
 It actually integrates other important areas of research in a holistic concept that emphasizes self-awareness and effective self-management.